Label-Wise Graph Convolutional Network for Heterophilic Graphs: Experiments

-To evaluate the performance of our proposed {\method}, we conduct experiments on three homophilic graphs and four heterophilic graphs.
-For homophilic graphs, we choose the widely used benchmark datasets, Cora, Citeseer, and Pubmed~\cite{kipf2016semi}.
-The dataset splits of homophilic graphs are the same as the cited paper.
-As for heterophilic graphs, we use a webpage dataset Texas~\cite{pei2020geom}, and three subgraphs of wiki, i.e., Squirrel, Chameleon, and Crocodile~\cite{rozemberczki2021multi}.
-Following~\cite{zhu2020beyond}, 10 splits are used in each heterophilic graph for evaluation.
-The statistics of the datasets are presented in Table~\ref{tab:datasets}.
+\textbf{Datasets.} For homophilic graphs, we choose the widely used benchmark datasets, Cora, Citeseer, and Pubmed~\cite{kipf2016semi}.
+The dataset splits of homophilic graphs are the same as the cited paper. {As for heterophilic graphs, we use three webpage datasets Texas, Cornell, and Wisconsin~\cite{pei2020geom}}, and three subgraphs of wiki, i.e., Squirrel, Chameleon, and Crocodile~\cite{rozemberczki2021multi}.
+Following~\cite{zhu2020beyond}, 10 dataset splits are used in each heterophilic graph for evaluation. { In addition, we also use a large scale heterophilc citation network, i.e., arxiv-year~\cite{lim2021large}.
+5 public splits of arxiv-year are used for evaluation.} The statistics of the datasets are presented in Table~\ref{tab:datasets} in the Appendix.